chendumpling/leaderboard-generator/README.md

 ![sample_discord_message.jpg](https://github.com/robchendev/leaderboard-generator/blob/master/sample_discord_message.jpg)

-Do note that this doesn't display well on Discord mobile if your leaderboard is wide.
+Do note that if you are pasting this markdown into Discord, this doesn't display well on mobile if your leaderboard is wide.

 ## How To Use